-Planned giving enables donors to make substantial gifts in ways that can complement their personal financial planning while furthering the mission of the Alliance.
-A planned gift to SHAPE America (including the national associations and Research Consortium) brings financial benefits to the donor, such as generating lifelong income; converting low-yielding assets into higher income streams at reduced capital gains cost; providing significant income tax deductions; and reducing or eliminating estate taxes.
-Feel free to contact us at any time, with no obligation, with questions about making a planned gift to the Alliance.
+Planned giving enables donors to make substantial gifts in ways that can complement their personal financial planning while furthering the mission of the Society.
+A planned gift to SHAPE America brings financial benefits to the donor, such as generating lifelong income; converting low-yielding assets into higher income streams at reduced capital gains cost; providing significant income tax deductions; and reducing or eliminating estate taxes.
+Feel free to contact us at any time, with no obligation, with questions about making a planned gift to the Society.

-Alliance Legacy Society members who have made the commitment to make a planned gift to the Alliance are gratefully recognized through the Alliance Legacy Society.
-The Alliance Legacy Society recognizes all members who have made a future gift to SHAPE America, one or more of the national associations, or the Research Consortium.
+SHAPE America members who have made the commitment to make a planned gift to the Society are gratefully recognized through the SHAPE America Legacy Society.
+The Society recognizes all members who have made a future gift to SHAPE America, one or more of the national associations, or the Research Consortium.
 No formal agreement is needed, only the communication from the donor to SHAPE America that a gift has been planned for.

 What is planned giving?